MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private.md

 When you use private network access with an Azure virtual network, providing the Private DNS zone information is *mandatory* to be able to do DNS resolution.
 For new Azure Database for PostgreSQL flexible server creation by using private network access, Private DNS zones need to be used while you configure Azure Database for PostgreSQL flexible servers with private access.

 For new Azure Database for PostgreSQL flexible server creation by using private network access with an API, Azure Resource Manager template (ARM template), or Terraform, create Private DNS zones.
 Then use them while you configure Azure Database for PostgreSQL flexible servers with private access.
-For more information, see[REST API specifications for Azure](https://github.com/Azure/azure-rest-api-specs/blob/master/specification/postgresql/resource-manager/Microsoft.DBforPostgreSQL/stable/2021-06-01/postgresql.json).
+For more information, see [REST API specifications for Azure](https://github.com/Azure/azure-rest-api-specs/blob/master/specification/postgresql/resource-manager/Microsoft.DBforPostgreSQL/stable/2021-06-01/postgresql.json).

-If you use the [Azure portal](./how-to-manage-virtual-network-portal.md) or the [Azure CLI](./how-to-manage-virtual-network-cli.md) for creating Azure Database for PostgreSQL flexible servers, you can either provide a Private DNS zone name that you previously created in the same or a different subscription or a default Private DNS zone is automatically created in your subscription.
+If you use the [Azure portal](./how-to-manage-virtual-network-portal.md) or the [Azure CLI](./how-to-manage-virtual-network-cli.md) to create Azure Database for PostgreSQL flexible servers, you can provide a Private DNS zone name that you previously created in the same or a different subscription, or a default Private DNS zone is automatically created in your subscription.

 If you use an Azure API, an ARM template, or Terraform, create Private DNS zones that end with `.postgres.database.azure.com`.
 Use those zones while you configure Azure Database for PostgreSQL flexible servers with private access.
 For example, use the form `[name1].[name2].postgres.database.azure.com` or `[name].postgres.database.azure.com`.
-If you choose to use the form `[name].postgres.database.azure.com`, the name _can't_ be the name you use for one of your Azure Databases for PostgreSQL flexible servers.
+If you choose to use the form `[name].postgres.database.azure.com`, the name _can't_ be the name that you use for one of your Azure Database for PostgreSQL flexible servers.
 You get an error message during provisioning.
 For more information, see [Private DNS zones overview](/azure/dns/private-dns-overview).

 When you use the Azure portal, APIs, the Azure CLI, or an ARM template, you can also change the Private DNS zone from the one you provided when you created your Azure Database for PostgreSQL flexible server to another Private DNS zone that exists for the same or different subscription.